Ubisoft is reportedly up for sale ｜ BANG Showbiz English

 A source told Bloomberg: "Several private equity firms including Blackstone Inc. and KKR Co. have been studying the French business and have a preliminary takeover interest in Ubisoft.
 Ubisoft hasn't entered into any serious negotiations with potential acquirers, and it's unclear whether its major shareholder is willing to pursue a deal."

-Following the initial report, a different source went on to claim that whether Ubisoft take up any offers reportedly made so far, the company will "eventually" due to "ongoing struggles."
+Following the initial report, a different source went on to claim that Ubisoft will "eventually" take up any offers reportedly made so far, due to "ongoing struggles."

 The insider told Kotaku: "The company will eventually sell to someone amid a flagging stock price and ongoing production struggles."